Top 4 Summertime Dangers for Pets

 Summer Precautions for Pet Owners

-- Don’t leave your pet unattended outside or plan heavy exercise on hot, humid days.
-If your pet is left outdoors, he/she must have access to adequate shade and fresh water.
+- Don’t leave your pet unattended outside on hot, humid days.
+If your pet is left outdoors, make sure there's water and shade.

-- When it’s time to run errands, leave your pet at home.
-Even a few minutes in a hot car is enough to increase your pet’s body temperature dramatically.
+- Leave your pet at home.
+Even a few minutes in a hot car is dangerous.

-- If you find your pet disoriented, panting excessively or collapsed in the yard, get him/her to The PARC immediately so that we can begin lifesaving treatments.
+- If you find your pet disoriented, panting excessively or collapsed in the yard, get him to The PARC immediately so that we can begin lifesaving treatments.

-- If you are planning to take your pets to any outdoor celebrations or cookouts, find out first if pets are welcome or if fireworks are planned.
-It might be easier to simply leave the dogs at home rather than risk a run-away or injury.
+- If you are planning to take your pets to any outdoor celebrations or cookouts, find out first if they are welcome or if fireworks are planned.
+It might be easier to eave the dogs at home.

-Summertime should be a time for relaxation and fun.
+Summertime is fun.
 Don’t let a pet emergency spoil your good time.